Desperado (Eagles album): Recording

 The album was recorded at the Island Studios in London, which took four weeks at a cost of £30,000.
 The producer Glyn Johns wanted to produce the album quickly and economically, each track was therefore limited to four or five takes, and requests to record more were refused.
 Henley would later state that his greatest regret was that he did not sing as well as he could on the title track "Desperado", and would have liked to redo the song.
 According to the producer Johns, he and Leadon tried to come up with a few musical links in an attempt to tie up the story for an outlaw concept in the album; however, the concept itself dissipated.
-The band was very happy with the finished result; after Johns had played the album back to them as an entity for the first time, they carried him on their shoulders out of the control room.
+The band was very happy with the finished result; after Johns had played the album back to them in its entirety for the first time, they carried him on their shoulders out of the control room.

 However, the finished recording was received poorly by Jerry Greenberg, the president of Atlantic Records, who said: "Jeez, they've made a fucking cowboy album!"

 The film director Sam Peckinpah had planned to use the album as the basis for a film, but the plan did not come to fruition.